Tatsuru-Kikuchi/DDPM/README.md

 For example, recent article (https://journals.aps.org/pre/abstract/10.1103/PhysRevE.111.045302) explored whether diffusion models can enhance parameter inference by augmenting small datasets.

 We apply those DDPM based generative AI model for causal inference, especially for random sampling from a small data set in Economics.
+We want to apply those DDPM based generative AI model for causal inference, especially for random sampling in Economics.
+We want to perform an updated analysis for my recent article: https://arxiv.org/abs/2507.19911.